raythree/react-bootstrap-theme-switcher/README.md

 You can use the versions provided by the theme switcher from 'node_modules/react-bootstrap-theme-switcher/themes' or you generate your own and pass the root directory to the theme switcher.
 However, the structure and file naming must exactly match what is provided in the distribution.

+**NOTE:**Do NOT load the default Bootstrap theme as you might normally do with webpack (require('node_modules/.../bootstrap')) because the ```ThemeSwitcher``` looks for specifically named stylesheet links when removing the current theme.
+Let the ThemeSwitcher load the default theme at startup.

 ### Auto reload last theme used